AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 #### Solution:

 This error might occur if one of the sites configured in the [!UICONTROL Visible Site Collections] list has been deleted in Sharepoint.
-Check the [!UICONTROL Visible Site Collections] list, and remove any sites that have been deleted in Sharepoint.-->
+Check the [!UICONTROL Visible Site Collections] list, and remove any sites that have been deleted in Sharepoint.
+-->